 Call me crazy, but when my kids were younger they were both in bed by 7:15pm each night.
 No falling asleep on the couch and Mommy lugging them to their own beds.
 No grumpy littles that screamed all night because they were over-tired.
 And no chatty-Kathy’s that looked for any and every excuse to extend bedtime by just a few minutes.
 Nope.
 My girls were bedtime ninjas, and I was the sansei.
 How did I do it?
 With this amazing bedtime routine for kids that gave me a ton of free time to chill with my hubby and destress at the end of the day.

 First, Why is a Bedtime Routine for Kids Important?

 Besides the obvious answer that Mommy needs some time ALONE to RELAX after the kids are in bed… (Sometimes my youngest even wants to sit on my lap while I go to the bathroom)… Really?!…

 It’s common sense that a good bedtime routine for kids is important because it cues your child that it’s time to calm down and prepare for bed.
 Good bedtime routines result in better sleep habits and better performance in school.
 This is why teachers send home those notes urging you to get your kids in bed early during standardized testing days.

 But did you know that poor sleep habits have been linked to childhood obesity?
-According to a recent study led by epidemiologist Sarah Anderson, consistent bedtime routines for kids “could reduce the likelihood that these children will be obese”.
+According to a recent study done by Dr. Claude Marcus, a Pediatrics professor in Sweden, kids with later bedtimes are at an increased risk of obesity.